fbaudoux/garage/README.md

 Prerequisite  : Docker should be installed on your computer

-Launch the garage :  Just execute
+To launch the garage, just execute the following command into a terminal :
 ```
 docker compose up
 ```